OMSAS – University of Ottawa

 Admission to the MD program is competitive; possessing the minimum requirements does not guarantee acceptance.

-When calculating the school GPA to assess excellence in marks for admission to the MD Program, we will use the cGPA based on the applicant’s most recent 3 years of full-time (5 courses per semester per year) undergraduate studies completed toward a bachelor’s degree in any recognized university.
-The cGPA will include all full-time courses taken during the regular academic year (fall and winter semesters) and individual courses taken during the summer semester during that period.
+When assessing excellence in marks for admission to the MD Program, we will use the CGPA based on the applicant’s most recent 3 years of full-time (5 courses per term per year) undergraduate studies completed toward a university bachelor’s degree.
+The CGPA will include all full-time courses taken during the regular academic year (fall and winter terms) and individual courses taken during the spring-summer term during that period (unless they are completed abroad).

-Marks obtained in an academic year where a candidate has completed a semester (or full year) abroad as part of an exchange program will not be included in the cGPA calculation.
+Marks obtained in an academic year where a candidate has completed a term (or full year) abroad as part of an exchange program will not be included in the CGPA calculation.

-For the academic year to count toward the cGPA calculation, a maximum of 1 pass/fail graded course per semester may have been completed in accordance with the full-time requirement.
-Therefore, an academic year in which more than 1 pass/fail graded course was taken in 1 semester is not considered in the cGPA calculation.
+For the academic year to count toward the CGPA calculation, a maximum of 1 pass/fail graded course per term may have been completed in accordance with the full-time requirement.
+Therefore, an academic year in which more than 1 pass/fail graded course was taken in 1 term is not considered in the CGPA calculation.

 Notes: